 More important than the two forwards’ ability to hold-up the ball, however, was the recklessness of Sonor and Silvestre.
 The two man-markers were persistently fouling McCoist and Johnston, as they continued diving into tackles.

 They may have been instructed to tackle hard, but here it bordered on the ridiculous at times, as it almost appeared that they couldn’t get into a tussle with McCoist or Johnston without committing a foul.
-The cost of this aggressive tackling was of course that Scotland were given a large number of free-kicks – which happen to be one of Scotland’s main weapons.
+The cost of this aggressive tackling was of course that Scotland were given a plethora of free-kicks – which happen to be one of Scotland’s main weapons.

 (This time it was however not a free-kick prompted by a foul on McCoist or Johnston, but a minor offence committed by Xuereb on Gillespie just beyond the midway line.)

-Gough couldn’t connect with this free-kick, but McCoist picked up the loose ball and fired a tame shot which by chance proved to be an excellent pass to Mo Johnston who found himself one on one with the French goalkeeper.
-Johnston had been left unattended in the mélée, and calmly placed his shot.
+Gough couldn’t connect with the free-kick that was hoisted in his direction, but McCoist picked up the loose ball and fired a tame shot which by chance proved to be an excellent pass to Mo Johnston who found himself one on one with the French goalkeeper.
+Johnston had been left unattended in the melee, and calmly placed his shot.
 1-0.
-It wasn’t the prettiest goal, but France finally crumbled to the pressure they had seen themselves under since the start of the game.
+It wasn’t the prettiest goal, but France did crumble to the pressure they had seen themselves under since the start of the game.

 France play through the middle